svan0/anime_recommendation_system/README.md

     last_inspected_date TIMESTAMP,
     inspected_count INT
 ```
-`url` is the anime/profile url on myanimelist. <br />
+- `url` is the anime/profile url on myanimelist.
-`last_scheduled_date` is the datetime of the last time the anime/profile was pushed to the schedule queue. <br />
+- `last_scheduled_date` is the datetime of the last time the anime/profile was pushed to the schedule queue.
-`scheduled_count` is the number of times the anime/profile was pushed to the schedule queue. <br />
+- `scheduled_count` is the number of times the anime/profile was pushed to the schedule queue.
-`last_crawled_date` is the datetime of the last time the anime/profile data item was pushed to the data ingestion queue. <br />
+- `last_crawled_date` is the datetime of the last time the anime/profile data item was pushed to the data ingestion queue.
-`scheduled_count` is the number of times the anime/profile data item was pushed to the data ingestion queue. <br />
+- `scheduled_count` is the number of times the anime/profile data item was pushed to the data ingestion queue.
-`last_inspected_date` is the datetime of the last time the anime/profile was inspected when crawling another anime/profile. <br />
+- `last_inspected_date` is the datetime of the last time the anime/profile was inspected when crawling another anime/profile.
-`inspected_count` is the number of times the anime/profile was inspected when crawling another anime/profile. <br />
+- `inspected_count` is the number of times the anime/profile was inspected when crawling another anime/profile.

 When we call the scheduler to get the list of anime/profiles to crawl, it first returns those that have never been scheduled, then those that were last crawled a long time ago, then those that have been inspected not a long time. <br /> It also discards the anime/profiles that were scheduled not long ago but weren't crawled.
-There was an issue when crawling those anime/profiles and we don't want them to always be returned wheneveer we want to schedule animes/profiles.
+There probably is an issue when crawling those anime/profiles and we don't want them to always be returned whenever we want to schedule animes/profiles.

 ### Crawler
 We have anime and profile crawlers that can either crawl [myanimelist.net](https://myanimelist.net/) or the [Jikan API](https://docs.api.jikan.moe/). <br />